wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-12-27-hackintosh-z370n-wifi-build.markdown

 The main installation process is as follows

-1. Use a MacOS to download MacOS image from Mac app store
+1. Use a MacOS to download MacOS image from Mac app store, [download link](https://support.apple.com/en-us/HT201372)
-2. Format a USB and flash the OS iamge to USB
+2. Format a USB drive and flash the OS image to USB
    - use `diskutil`, choose the USB drive
    - erase: name, `usb`, format `Mac OS Extended (Journaled)`, schema `GUID Partition Map`
-   - open a terminal, flash with
+   - open a terminal, flash the os image with following command

     ```sh
     sudo /Applications/Install\ macOS\ .app/Contents/Resources/createinstallmedia --volume /Volumes/usb --nointeraction